hippymitty/MobileApp-SpeechtoText/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# This project will produce something similar to the below image:
+## This project will produce something similar to the below image:
 ![Alt text](ReactAppImage.png "Speech To Text")

+For this project I have built a React application that showcases the Speech to Text capabilities Amplify offers through its integration with AWS Transcribe.
+- AWS Amplify: Helps you build web and mobile applications powered by AWS.
+Supports various web frameworks such as React, Angular, Vue, and mobile platforms such as Android and iOS.
+- AWS Transcribe: Auto-AI service that allows developers with no ML experience to integrate Speech to Text capabilities in their backend.

 ## Available Scripts